-

 Orangutan protection, Rainforest protection

-They are small, inconspicuous, and easy to operate and and have proved invaluable for scientific work in remote areas such as the Sumatran rainforest.
+and have proved invaluable for scientific work in remote areas such as the Sumatran rainforest.
 Wildlife cameras can provide us with important data on the biodiversity of the orangutan hbitat.
 See below who blundered into our cleverly placed camera traps last year!

 -